 Let’s start with a basic question: Exactly what does STEM mean?
 It's a term many are familiar with, but don’t necessarily understand.
 STEM is a common abbreviation for four closely connected areas of study: science, technology, engineering and mathematics.
-For an expansive definition see a full STEM subject list.
 The fields are often associated due to the similarities that they share both in theory and practice.

 Hands-On Learning in STEM Education

 While the field has traditionally been male-dominated, women are increasingly joining the ranks of STEM professionals.
+On the surface, it might seem like there is good overall gender equity in the STEM job types.
+Pew Research Center reports, however, that while women make up half of the STEM workforce, the number of women working in different STEM roles varies widely.
 High schools, universities, community programs, as well as the federal government, are taking steps to promote opportunities for both genders within STEM education in the last several years.

-"[At SNHU], we're working to increase the number of women in the STEM program," said Dr. Gwen Britton, executive director of online STEM programs.
-"We want to empower and promote the growth of women in STEM."
-SNHU's recent STEM Journal, in fact, focuses on women in STEM, sharing historical and current-day information, along with possibilities for the future.
+"[At SNHU], we're working to increase the number of women in the STEM program," said Dr. Gwen Britton, academic associate vice president, Global Campus - STEM and Business Programs.
+"We want to empower and promote the growth of women in STEM.”

 The Skills You Need in Any Career

 The STEM skills that you'll develop are a valuable asset.
 Your education will provide vital skills, like problem solving and critical thinking, that are beneficial both in and out of the workplace.
 Employers are looking for candidates who know how to think creatively and innovatively and will be able to solve problems the company faces, no matter what field you pursue.
-In fact, people who hold a degree in a STEM field earn a higher salary on average than those who do not, even if the degree holder is not employed in a STEM job, according to a report by the U.S. Department of Commerce.
+In fact, people who hold a degree in a STEM field earn a higher salary on average than those who do not, even if the degree holder is not employed in a STEM job, according to a U.S. Department of Commerce report (DOC pdf source).